 There’s no specific routine that everyone needs to follow to reset on a Sunday, but the ones you can find on social media typically share a healthy mix of productivity and rest.
 Consider integrating four things into your day for the idea Sunday reset: “Something purging for the mind and body (journaling, goal setting for the week and a morning walk), something clearing for your environment (declutter one area), something indulgent for your body (foot soak, snuggling with a comfy blanket), and something relaxing for your mind (reading a book, listening to music),” says Dr. Zoe Shaw, a licensed psychotherapist & relationship coach.

 Going by the “Sunday is its own island” logic, keep in mind that you don’t have to do this on Sunday.
 If you don’t work a typical Monday–Friday job, you can do your reset on any day that fits in your schedule.
 If you have kids, and need to get a babysitter or ask your partner to take over childcare duties in order to devote some time to yourself, schedule your reset when that’s possible.
-It’s your day—do what you need to make it work for you.
+It’s your day, so do what you need to make it work for you.

 How To Design Your Sunday Reset Routine